-UK Shared Business Services Ltd (UK SBS) brings a commercial attitude to the public sector; helping Contracting Authorities improve efficiency, generate savings and modernise.
+UK Shared Business Services Ltd (UK SBS) brings a commercial attitude to the public sector; helping our customers improve efficiency, generate savings and modernise.

-It is our vision to become the leading service provider for Contracting Authorities for of shared business services in the UK public sector, continuously reducing cost and improving quality of business services for Government and the public sector.
+It is our vision to become the leading provider for our customers of shared business services in the UK public sector, continuously reducing cost and improving quality of business services for Government and the public sector.

-Our broad range of expert services is shared by our Contracting Authorities.
-This allows Contracting Authorities the freedom to focus resources on core activities; innovating and transforming their own organisations.
+Our broad range of expert services is shared by our customers.
+This allows our customers the freedom to focus resources on core activities; innovating and transforming their own organisations.